att/netarbiter/sds/openstack-helm-ceph-resiliency-test/disk-failure.rst

     io:
       client:   5333 B/s rd, 3538 kB/s wr, 0 op/s rd, 7 op/s wr
       recovery: 14637 kB/s, 0 keys/s, 4 objects/s

+When ``kubectl get pods -n Ceph`` shows all OSD pods in ``Running`` status, we noticed that a new OSD is created and the oringial OSD associated with the disk failure is still in crushmap.
+This may be becasue when an OSD pod is terminited, it is also inicated again automaticly, and this iniciates a new OSD in the Ceph cluster.

 .. code-block::